JaThePlayer/FrostHelper/README.md

 - Blue Boosters -> They don't recover your dash
 - Yellow Boosters -> They kill you if you don't fastbubble
 - Gray Boosters -> They immediately fastbubble you
+- Increment Boosters -> They increase the amount of dashes you have after leaving them
 - Toggle Swap Blocks -> Like regular Swap Blocks, but they don't return to their initial position when you stop dashing.
 Instead, the swap between the 2 positions each dash
 - Temporary Keys and Keydoors -> They don't persist between deaths
 - Static Bumpers -> Like regular ones, but they don't move around randomly.
 Has customizable sprites, lerp modes for movement